 matrix is 8x8)

-both the column's and the row's switch is closed then then the
+If both the column's and the row's switch is closed then then the

 electrical circuit completes and the lamp lights.